-ANSWER: What few people realize is that the English phrase 'Holy Bible' does not occur anywhere in the KJV translation, even though the word 'holy' itself occurs more than 600 times.
-The closes Greek equivalent to 'bible' is the word biblia, which simply means 'books.'
+Answer: What few people realize is that the English phrase "Holy Bible" does not occur anywhere in the King James (KJV) translation.
+In fact, the word Bible is not recorded anywhere in Scripture!
+The closest Greek equivalent to this word is biblia, Strong's Concordance #G975 and #G976, which simply means book or books.

 What it is and is not

-The apostle Paul tells us in 2Timothy 3:16 - 17 that the purpose of God's word is multi-faceted.
-It teaches us sound doctrine, reveals our faults, flaws and sins, corrects us and then instructs us how we should live our lives ('instruction in righteous').
-It contains information directly inspired by God that humans could NEVER discover on their own.
-As such, it imparts true knowledge and the means by which humans and God can be reconciled through Jesus Christ.
-It leads us to be a perfect man or woman of God that has the ability and skills to fill their lives with good works.
-All this ultimately leads to receiving salvation, as God's gift, in the resurrection and living forever as a spirit being.
+The apostle Paul tells us in 2Timothy 3:16 - 17 that the purpose of the Bible is multi-faceted.
+It teaches us sound doctrine, reveals our faults, flaws and sins, corrects us and then instructs us how we should live our lives.
+It contains information directly inspired by God that humans could never discover on their own.

-The scriptures are not, and makes no claim to be, a comprehensive work of history (either religious or secular) or even of the lives of those found within its pages (e.g. Abraham, David, etc.).
-It is also, amazingly, not meant to be a comprehensive record of Jesus' entire life and ministry, as the apostle John wrote that there were MANY miracles, works and pieces of information regarding Christ he choose not to include in his gospel (John 21:25).
+The Bible is also, amazingly, not meant to be a comprehensive record of Jesus' entire life and ministry, as the apostle John wrote that there were MANY miracles, works and pieces of information regarding Christ he choose not to include (John 21:25).

-Something designated as being holy must be sanctified or dedicated to being blameless or pure.
+Something designated as being holy must be dedicated to being blameless or pure.
 To be pure or blameless, the thing, place or Being must be perfect and without any flaws.
 It must also be complete within itself.
 An item with this designation would contain no mistakes.
-Since God is holy (1Samuel 2:2, etc.) anything he sanctifies or dedicates is also designated as such.
+Since God is pure (1Samuel 2:2, etc.) anything he sanctifies or dedicates is also designated as such.